patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 ### Overview

 In a traditional shuffle operation, data is exchanged between map and reduce task using direct communication (left part in the figure below).
-For instance, in a typical Spark deployment map tasks running on worker machines write data to a series of files  -- one per task and partition -- and reduce task later on connect to the worker machines and fetch all the data belonging to the partition the reduce task is associated with.
-By contrast, in a disaggregated shuffle operation, map and reduce tasks exchange data with each other via a remote shared storage system (right part in the figure below). we can organize shuffle data hierarchically and store all the data of a partition in a seperate directory (the directory is actually a ''MultiFile" as we will see later).
+For instance, in a typical Spark deployment map tasks running on worker machines write data to a series of local files  -- one per task and partition -- and reduce tasks later on connect to all of the worker machines to fetch the data belonging to their associated partition.
+By contrast, in a disaggregated shuffle operation, map and reduce tasks exchange data with each other via a remote shared storage system (right part in the figure below).

+we can organize shuffle data hierarchically and store all the data of a partition in a seperate directory (the directory is actually a ''MultiFile" as we will see later).
 Map tasks write their output into a series of files

 different directories.
 Later, reduce tasks fetch all the data